uutils/uutils.github.io/content/reviews.md

   changes that arrive without tests.
 - **Confirm the basics** from the checklist above (CI, scope, title, tests, style) rather than re-deriving them each time.
+- **Disregard machine-generated discussion.** Review comments and replies should come from a person.
+Maintainers may hide or ignore comments that read as AI-generated.

 ## AI-assisted contributions